 Now, try making a call to see if you face the issue again.
 Didn’t see any update prompts?
 There are probably no carrier updates available for your iPhone, so you can skip this step.

 8. Install the most recent version of iOS.

 A bug in your iPhone’s current firmware could be causing call failure issues on the device.
 So, check and update it to the latest available iOS version, especially if you’re running a beta build or an old version.
 To check for updates:

 - Tap Software Update and download and install the update if available.

 9. Nothing worked?
 Try this

 - Contact your carrier’s customer care to know the possible cause of call failure.

 - You can try using the SIM card with other phones.

 - Also, use other SIM cards with your iPhone to see whether the issue is with a particular SIM, operator, or your phone itself.

-These were some handy solutions to fix the Call Failed error on the iPhone.
+These were some handy solutions to fix the iPhone call failure error.
 Do try them and let me know which one helped you eliminate call failure issues on your iPhone.
 I, too, faced the issue, but it was specific to low network areas.
 Anyway, do let me know your experience in the comments below.